Larry Kennedy (baseball): Later life and death

 Kennedy worked as a secretary for the Boys Town welfare office from 1940 to 1941.
 He attempted to join the Army in 1941 to serve in World War II, but was declined due to having a high blood pressure.
 He subsequently accepted a clerical position with the FBI and assisted agents in South America.
 After the war, Kennedy was hired at Boys Town by Father Flanagan, who placed him in charge of the Boys Town Security Patrol and the souvenir shop.
-He was their first official police chief and also served as Director of Public Safety, retiring after being in these positions for 38 years.
+He was their first official Chief of Police and also served as Director of Public Safety, retiring after being in these positions for 38 years.

 With his wife, Pat, Kennedy had two daughters.
 He enjoyed coaching youth baseball teams and was a dedicated fan of the Omaha Royals, having his own reserved seat at Johnny Rosenblatt Stadium.
 He often arrived at their games over an hour and a half early, and enjoyed watching the pregame practice as well as playing with children in attendance.

-Kennedy died on March 4, 1995, at the age of 77.
+Kennedy died on March 4, 1995, at the age of 77, of pneumonia following a stroke, connected to a car crash from several months prior.
 He was posthumously inducted into the Boys Town Alumni Sports Hall of Fame in 2008.